 - to provide an accessible overview of the emergency planning context for the public and other interested parties.

-The Cambridgeshire and Peterborough Community Risk Register [PDF, 54KB] is a living document that details the risks within Cambridgeshire.
-A 'risk' for the purpose of the Community Risk Register (CRR) is one that can lead to a major emergency.
+The Cambridgeshire and Peterborough Community Risk Register is a living document that details the risks within Cambridgeshire.
+A ‘risk’ for the purpose of the register is one that can lead to a major emergency.